Office of Information Technology

 Setting up a network printer

-Begin by clicking on the start bar, then going to settings, followed by the printers folder
+Begin by clicking on the start bar, then Devices and Printers

-In the following window that pops up, double click on the Add Printer button.
-In the first window that follows, just click on next to move on.
+In the following window that pops up, double click on the Add a Printer button near the top.

-The next window has an area for you to choose a port that is already created or to create a new one, we will assume you need to create a new one to install the printer for the first time, so select the bottom option, then in the drop down box select Standard TCP/IP Port.
+The next window has an area for you to choose a port that is already created or to create a new one, we will assume you need to create a new one to install the printer for the first time, so select Create a new port, then in the drop down box select Standard TCP/IP Port.
 Click next to continue, followed by clicking next in the following window.

 Now in the following box that is pictured to the left, type in the DNS name of the printer that you are wanting to add.
 If you do not know this name (it may be on the printer) ask around your area and see if anyone know it or know to print a self test sheet that will display it.
 Otherwise contact help@life.illinois.edu and we will give you a hand as well as put the label on the printer.
+Leave the option to query the printer unchecked.
 Click next, followed by finish in the following window (this can take some time between clicking finish and the next step, so don't worry).

 In this box select the manufacturer and model number of the printer you are wanting to connect to.
 NOTE if not listed, you will have to contact the manufacturer, usually through their web site to obtain the proper drivers.
 SECOND NOTE if asked to keep current driver keep the existing one and just click next.